RicardoGuzmanVelasco/RicardoGuzmanVelasco/README.md

 - Programming with Abstract Data Types; Barbara Liskov.
 - On the Criteria To Be Used in Decomposing Systems into Modules; David Parnas.
 - Endo-Testing: Unit Testing with Mock Objects; Tim Mackinnon, Steven F. Freeman, Philip Craig.
+- Architectural Blueprints—The “4+1” View Model of Software Architecture; Philippe Kruchten.

 📚 Others:
 - TDD by Example; Kent Beck.